@openpv/simshady

 showThreeJS(mesh);

-💡 You can see a real-world usage example at openpv.de.
+> 💡 You can see simshady in action at [openpv.de](https://openpv.de).